neo4j-contrib/neovis.js/README.md

     "caption": "name",
     "size": "pagerank",
     "community": "community",
+    "title_properties": [
+        "name",
+        "pagerank"
+    ],
     sizeCypher: "MATCH (n) WHERE id(n) = {id} MATCH (n)-[r]-() RETURN sum(r.weight) AS c"
 }
 ```

+If title_properties is supplied, only the attributes listed in it are displayed in the tooltip.
+Otherwise, all attributes are present in the tooltip.

 #### `config.relationships`